scipp-atlas/pyhs3-benchmarks/docs/repository-structure.md

 inputs/
 ```

-The `inputs` directory stores benchmark datasets and statistical workspaces.
+The `inputs/` directory contains all benchmark datasets used throughout the repository.

-Depending on the benchmark, these include
+These include

-- Alexx benchmark workspaces;
+- benchmark HS3 workspaces;
 - synthetic scalar PDF workspaces;
 - synthetic binned likelihood models;
 - ROOT workspaces used for xRooFit comparisons.

-Each benchmark documents the expected workspace format separately.
+Most workflow benchmarks operate on the benchmark workspace collection described in the **Benchmark Workspaces** documentation.

 ---